lovelyshell/lovelyshell.github.io/readme.md

 # shuiguolao(水果捞) Document

 ## Library
-ShuiGuoLao library can be viewed as a group of modules enhanced for shell-level programming, currently implemented on python, partially on nodejs.
+ShuiGuoLao library can be viewed as a group of modules enhanced for shell-level programming, currently implemented for python, partially for nodejs.

 shell-level task is usually small(can be one line interactive code), temporary, performance-irellavant.
 Popular script language library is designed for common usage and not suitable enough for such scene.